leolanese/Angular-seeds-custom-boilerplaits/README.md

+# Angular8 Seed App:
-# This is an Angular8 Seed App: ATS-seed app, created from scratch using CLI & npm
+This is a reusable ATS-seed app, created from scratch using CLI & npm

 ■ Setup a default seed project or use CLI: